-The Financial Aid Committee will take into consideration tuition expenses for all children in schools that charge tuition (excluding graduate school).
-Peddie requires that families apply for aid at each of the institutions their children attend.
+The Financial Aid Committee will take tuition expenses into consideration for all children in schools that charge tuition (excluding graduate school).
+Peddie requires that families apply for aid at each institutions in which they have a child enrolled.
 Peddie cannot subsidize tuition for other tuition-charging schools.

 New students: If the completed financial aid application is received on time, you will receive your financial aid determination with your admission decision on March 10.
 Late applications will be considered upon completion and those financial aid decisions are dependent on the amount of funds available.

-Returning students renewing financial aid applications: If the completed financial aid application is received on time, returning student families will receive award notifications beginning in mid-April.
+Returning students renewing financial aid applications: If the completed financial aid application is received on time, returning student families will receive award notifications when issued the re-enrollment contract.

-SSS generates a recommendation based on information from the PFS and uses a standardized calculation derived from a formula that is nationally accepted by independent schools.
+School and Student Services (SSS) generates a recommendation based on information from the Parent Financial Statement (PFS) and uses a standardized calculation derived from a formula that is nationally accepted by independent schools.
 Using the tax returns and W-2s, Peddie makes any necessary adjustments (income amounts, federal and state taxes, cafeteria and pension deductions, etc.) to the family’s initial estimates.
 The Financial Aid Committee determines need by evaluating the family’s ability to contribute against the cost of attendance.
-We base this analysis on factors including: parental employment, family size, 2017 and 2018 income and expenses, assets and liabilities, living expenses/lifestyle choices, and the number of family members for whom the family is paying tuition.
+We base this analysis on factors including parental employment, family size, 2017 and 2018 income and expenses, assets and liabilities, living expenses/lifestyle choices, and the number of family members for whom the family is paying tuition.

 - What if our financial situation is changing significantly right now?